Kaajal Oza Vaidya: Screen works

 She wrote story, script and dialogues of several productions.
 She wrote some plays for Hum Production.
 She wrote story, screenplay and dialogues of three Gujarati telefilms; Antarna Ujas, Sukhno Arth, Hu Ja Bhagyavidhata.

 She wrote story for several TV soap operas.
 Her Ek Daalna Pankhi (2001) which was aired on DD Girnar, and completed 1600 episodes while Moti Ba aired on ETV Gujarati completed 500 episodes.
 Her other weekly soaps in Gujarati were Saat Taali, Ek Moti Eklavyanu.
 In Hindi, she wrote story of Apne Paraye aired on B4U and Mahasati Savitri aired on SAB TV.
 She wrote the screenplay of Gujarati films like Dikri To Parki Thapan Kehvay and Saptapadii (2013); and Hindi films like Ghat and Diwanagi.

 Her novel Yog Viyog was being adapted as TV series Vasundhara starring Jaya Bachchan but production was delayed later.

+She acted in the 2024 Gujarati horror comedy film Karkhanu.

 Personal life

 She lives in Ahmedabad.
-She is a daughter of Digant Oza and married photographer Sanjay Vaidya on 22 June 1993.
+She is a daughter of Digant Oza and is married to photographer Sanjay Vaidya since 22 June 1993.
 They have a son, Tathaagat.